 Suva, Fiji’s capital city, may not be at the top of every traveler’s itinerary on their trip to Fiji.
 In fact, most people give it a pass.
-But if you’re interested in seeing Fiji beyond the polished luxury resorts or remote getaways, Suva is worth a visit.
+But if you’re interested in seeing Fiji beyond the polished luxury resorts or remote getaways, these are the best things to do in Suva.

 Visit the Fiji Museum